flutter-it/docs/docs/documentation/command_it/command_builders.md

 All parameters are optional except `command`:

+**Generic Types:**
+- `TParam` - The parameter that was passed when the command was called (e.g., the search query)
+- `TResult` - The return value from the command's execution

 | Parameter | Type | Description |
 |-----------|------|-------------|
 | **command** | `Command<TParam, TResult>` | Required.
 The command to observe |